-Note that we treat the system as if it were effectively one-dimensional, because the vector $x_m'-x_m$ naturally converges towards the direction of fastest expansion, which aligns with the eigenvector associated with the largest eigenvalue of the Jacobian $J$.
+Note that we treat the model as if it were effectively one-dimensional, because the vector $x_m'-x_m$ naturally converges towards the direction of fastest expansion, which aligns with the eigenvector associated with the largest eigenvalue of the Jacobian matrix $J$.
 This approach does not yield the full Lyapunov spectrum.
-However, it is inexpensive computationally and the estimated maximal exponent suffices for identifying chaotic dynamics in the system.
+However, it is inexpensive computationally and the estimated maximum exponent suffices to identify chaotic dynamics in the model.

 If a global attractor exists, the method should converge to a single Lyapunov exponent value, independent of the chosen initial condition.
 This behavior has been confirmed in the current setup, as shown in Figure~\ref{fig:lyapunov_histogram}.
-The left panel displays the distribution of Lyapunov exponent values calculated for an array of initial conditions, showing a normal distribution centered around approximately $0.35$, which supports convergence toward a single value.
-The right panel shows the spatial distribution of these values over the phase space, where the uniformity and homogeneity of the values provide further evidence of its independence of the choice of $x_0$ and $y_0$.
-Together, these visualizations provide a baseline for understanding the computational methods used in further chapters.
+The left panel displays the distribution of Lyapunov exponent values calculated for a large number of initial conditions, showing a normal distribution centered around approximately $0.35$, which supports convergence towards a single value.
+The right panel shows the spatial distribution of these values in the phase space, where the uniformity and homogeneity of the values provide further evidence of their independence with respect to the choice of $x_0$ and $y_0$.
+Together, these visualizations provide a baseline for understanding the computational methods discussed in the following sections.